 - your telephone number - please provide a landline number, whether it is a daytime or evening number, and what times are best to contact you

-- The name of the Primary Care Trust where you have been refused NHS continuing healthcare
+- the name of the clinical commissioning group where you have been refused NHS CHC

-- Whether an appeal or review date is due and the date of this if this is known
+- whether an appeal or review date is due and the date of this, if it is known

-- If you are working with a solicitor or other fee reclaim agency
+- if you are working with a solicitor or any fee reclaim agency.

 Members of the NHS Continuing Care Volunteer Support group are all volunteers who have successfully obtained NHS Continuing Care funding.
 They offer practical support and information based on their own experience.
 They do not offer legal advice.
-The volunteers' time is given freely to help others and they offer support specifically to individuals who are challenging NHS Continuing Care funding decisions themselves.
-Whilst you do not need to engage a solicitor to do this you may decide to do so.
-We are sorry but our limited resources mean we cannot provide any additional support to those approaching a solicitor or other advisors.
+While you do not need to engage a solicitor to do this you may decide to do so.
+Limited resources mean the group cannot provide any additional support to those approaching a solicitor or other advisors.

 Reflections by Barbara Pointon on making a complaint to the Health Ombudsman's following a decision to refuse NHS continuing healthcare funding.

 Visit Talking Point and take part in the discussions